What Is Direct Inward Dialing (DID) & Do I Need It?

 What Is Direct Inward Dialing?

-Direct Inward Dialing (DID) is when a telephone service provider connects a block of telephone numbers to your company’s Private Branch Exchange (PBX).
-It allows businesses to set up virtual numbers that can bypass the main reception lines and go directly to a desk extension or group of extensions.
+With DIDs, businesses can set up virtual numbers that bypass the main reception lines and go directly to a desk extension or group of extensions.
 DID can be used with local, premium-rate, or toll-free numbers.

-From the perspective of a customer or client, a direct-dial number looks like any standard telephone number.
+From a customer’s or client’s perspective, a direct-dial number looks like any standard telephone number.
 However, DID is a virtual phone number that goes directly to an extension or location in your company.
 Think of it as a shortcut phone line.

 These direct-dial phone numbers point inbound calls to an organization’s phone system.
 The function of relaying callers to an individual user makes that number “direct.”
-This dedicated call routing is managed by the VoIP phone system.
+The VoIP phone system manages this dedicated call routing.

 Unlike a landline (or POTS line), these numbers are directly routed through your company’s phone system.